1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsSkills for Small Business Grant Program is sponsored by Texas Workforce Commission.
-Provides funding to small businesses for employee training at local community or technical colleges.
+This program supports businesses with fewer than 100 employees by funding training for new and incumbent workers.
+Common training courses include CPR.

 Get alerted about grants like this